What is EMDR therapy?

 EMDR is so effective because it directly targets painful and dysfunctional thoughts as well as memories in clusters.
 Then, it transforms information in multiple ways, and once that information is transformed, it positively impacts associated memories.
 What am I saying?
 Eye movement desensitization reprocessing therapy helps us process multiple things and provides substantial healing.
 Think of it as a tree, with EMDR helping you get to the root cause so that you can bloom.

 My Approach to EMDR Therapy

 This type of therapy takes time.
 We will explore those feelings, thoughts, and origins using the traditional EMDR protocol.
 But here’s the thing: that is not all we will do.
 In fact, we will also incorporate mind-body medicine practices to help you process, ground, and further the healing process.
 This work takes time because change takes time.
 But, EMDR therapy works.

-Begin Healing with EMDR Therapy in Pikesville, MD
+Begin Healing from Trauma with EMDR Therapy in Pikesville, MD

 I have worked with some of the most powerful women over the years.
 They came to me with trauma and heartbreak.
 And we worked together to heal and move forward.
 It would be my honor to work with you in the same way.
 If you are ready to start EMDR therapy at my practice in Pikesville, MD, please follow the steps below.

 - Contact me if you have questions or are interested in starting EMDR therapy.